What are Cervical Polyps?

 Many times, cervical polyps have no symptoms at all.
 But in some cases, cervical polyps cause abnormal vaginal bleeding, especially:

-- After vaginal intercourse/sexual intercourse
+- After vaginal intercourse

 - After douching